Streaming API

 For a complete list of supported services, with Streaming API, users can write applications based on the aggregated context.

-- Streaming API service in Aruba Central requires an Advanced License for all the managed devices.
-For more information about streaming API in the Aruba Central licensing model, see Aruba Central Licensing Guide.
+- Streaming API service in HPE Aruba Networking Central requires an Advanced License for all the managed devices.
+For more information about streaming API in the HPE Aruba Networking Central licensing model, see HPE Aruba Networking Central Licensing Guide.

 -